A Mechanical Ventilation Mastery Workshop for Resource Limited Emergency Departments

 • Basic and Advanced Modes including:

-• Pressure Support, CMV, Assist Control, SIMV, PRVC, IRV, APRV, ASV
+• Pressure Support, Assist Control, ASV, SIMV, PRVC, IRV, APRV

 • Basic and Advanced Patient Monitoring and Troubleshooting, including